pikatoste/test.sh/README.md

 that returns non-zero is considered an error, and as such throws an exception; these are _implicit exceptions_, as if each command was followed by 'if command failed then throw exception'.
 Therefore, the test script is run in the so-called "implicit assertion" mode.
 There are also normal, explicit exceptions: those that are thrown with the `throw` function.
-Code can be wrapped in try/catch constructs, which is what test.sh does to support running al tests in managed mode.
+Code can be wrapped in try/catch constructs, which is what test.sh does to run tests and call teardown functions.
 Al this is implemented with a combination of shell options and ERR/EXIT traps.

 The exact set of options set by test.sh are: